Basic resources available at the library include:

 The public computers and laptops print to a central copier in the staff workroom.
 Please come to the check-out desk to ask for your copies.
 Copies cost $.10 per page in black and white and $.25 per page for color.

 The library provides free eBooks and audiobooks via Wisconsin's Digital Library.
 Library staff are happy to help you access this digital collection with your eReader, and it is most helpful when seeking assistance to bring your device to the library for one-on-one, device-specific sessions.
 Please keep in mind that it is difficult for library staff to keep up with the huge variety of devices currently available on the market.
 We will do our best, but cannot guarantee that all staff will be able to assist with every device.
-Use this online form to request a one-on-one help session for assistance with your eReader.
 Help is also available on the Wisconsin Digital Library website.

 Our online catalog, InfoSoup, represents the collections of 50 public libraries in northeast Wisconsin.
 Most of your needs will be satisfied by searching InfoSoup, but if you're looking for something that isn't included there, we can try to borrow what you need from libraries outside of the OWLSnet consortium.
-Use the Interlibrary Loan/Purchase Request form to tell us what you're looking for and we'll take it from there.
+Use WISCAT to search hundreds of libraries throughout Wisconsin and request items not owned in InfoSoup.

 Laptops are available for in-library use only by library card holders in good standing who are 18 years old and older.
 Borrowers must present a current photo ID at the time of check out.